 When sushi is a component of a word, when it follows a vowel in that word, the initial s becomes voiced.
 On this page, you will see zushi written in many places for this reason.

 |Maki-zushi||in Japan, just means "rolled," the collective style shown on this page|

 |Sashimi||Not sushi at all, but just pieces of fresh, raw meat or fish|

 It’s all about rice in sushi.
 If you don’t get the rice right, no other ingredient will save you.

 Sushi rice is drier than rice used for other purposes.
-At this point, I’m buying made-for-sushi rice (instead of Jasmine which I loooooove) and making it in my rice cooker in a ratio of one part water to one-and-one-fourth parts rice.
+At this point, I’m buying made-for-sushi rice (instead of Jasmine which I loooooove) and making it in my rice cooker in a ratio of one part rice to one-and-one-fourth parts water.